Choosing the Right Medicare FFS Risk-Sharing Partners for Your Post-Acute Care Organization

 By Rebecca Molesworth | March 9, 2021

 The first performance year for Direct Contracting Entities (DCEs) begins in April 2021.
 What does that mean for you and your post-acute business?
 Until now, options to participate in the Center for Medicare & Medicaid Services’ (CMS) Accountable Care Organization (ACO) risk-sharing payment models were limited to more traditional care providers.
 With its new DCE model, CMS is hoping to appeal to a broader set of providers, especially those that have experience taking capitated risk, such as organizations that currently serve Medicare Advantage plans.
-Now that the initial planning phase for DCEs is almost finished, this is a great time to dive into your risk-sharing options.
+Now that the initial planning phase for DCEs is almost finished, this is a great time to utilize your healthcare data analytics to dive into your risk-sharing options.
 What are ACOs and DCEs?
 How are they similar, and how do they differ?
 Would your business benefit more from partnering with an ACO or a DCE?
 And what should you look for in risk-sharing partners?
 We’ll explore all of these questions and help you understand your options.

 Defining Accountable Care Organizations (ACOs)

 Accountable Care Organizations (ACOs) have been around for a few years now, and they’re familiar with most of the acute and post-acute healthcare industries.
 ACOs are networks of healthcare providers working together, and sharing healthcare data and analytics, to provide quality, coordinated care to Medicare (part A and Part B) patients.
 By collaborating and coordinating patients’ care, ACOs help patients get the right care, at the right time, and in the right setting.
 Coordinated care utilizes healthcare data to help providers eliminate redundant services, prevent medical errors, and decrease healthcare costs while improving patient outcomes and retaining patient choice.